Roger Clarke's Web-Site

 8. Conclusions

-The practice of IdM since 2000 has been undermined by the many flaws in the underlying theory.
-The replacement Id/EM framework defined in this article provides a reference-point against which existing practices and designs can be reviewed, and consideration given to adaptations to address their weaknesses.
+The practice of IdM since 2000 has been undermined by many flaws in the underlying theory.
+The replacement Id/EM framework defined in this article provides a reference-point against which existing practices and designs can be reviewed, and consideration given to adaptations that will address their weaknesses.
 To the extent that practices and designs are not capable of adaptation, the replacement theory supports the alternative approach of quickly and cleanly conceiving and implementing replacement products and services.
 Developments of such kinds would bring with them the opportunity for upgrading or replacement of defective standards, both internationally (ISO/IEC) and nationally (e.g. NIST/FIPS).

 Reference List